+Treatment of the constrained set Π in this indirect manner may seem inelegant, however there are reasons that deem such an approach legitimate in the current context.
 Firstly, prior (6) rewards MRF configurations with neighboring prior weights close to one other, serving as a smoothing prior.
 Out of the set of admissible Π realizations, still the smoothest are given the highest probability.
-Secondly, the simplicity of choosing our prior to be a product of Gaussian distributions is translated later on as simple derivations of the Π -related parameters (namely β and U) on the model training phase (Sect.
-3).
-Thirdly, absence of any straightforward choice of a distribution that would simultaneously impose smoothness of the MRF cliques and rule out inadmissible Π realizations automatically [16, 17, 19, 20].
+Secondly, the simplicity of choosing our prior to be a product of Gaussian distributions is translated later on as simple derivations of the Π -related parameters (namely β and U) on the model training phase (section III).
+Thirdly, absence of any straightforward choice of a distribution that would simultaneously impose smoothness of the MRF cliques and rule out inadmissible Π realizations automatically [16], [17], [19], [20].

-The $J \times D$ different Gaussian distributions we have introduced in (5) amount to an equal number of parameter sets $\{\beta{jd}\}{j=1..J,d=1..D}$.
-In (5), D stands for the number of a pixel's neighborhood adjacency types and $\gamma_d(n)$ is the set of neighbors of pixel indexed n, with respect to the dth adjacency type.
-In our model, we assume 4 neighbors for each pixel (first-order neighborhood), and partition the corresponding adjacency types into horizontal and vertical, thus, setting D=2 (see Fig. 1 for a detailed illustration).
+The $J \times D$ different Gaussian distributions we have introduced in eq.
+(5) amount to an equal number of parameter sets $\{\beta{jd}\}{j=1...J,d=1...D}$.
+In eq.
+(5), D stands for the number of a pixel's neighborhood adjacency types and $\gamma_d(n)$ is the set of neighbors of pixel indexed n, with respect to the d^{th} adjacency type.
+In our model, we assume 4 neighbors for each pixel (first-order neighborhood), and partition the corresponding adjacency types into horizontal and vertical, thus, setting D = 2 (see fig. 1 for a detailed illustration).
 This variability of parameter sets aims to capture the fact that smoothness statistics may vary along clusters and spatial directions [18].